-(ii) is recommended by HBT or another Rehabilitation Service provider and approved as a Rehabilitation Plan, then,
+- (i) can be expected to facilitate their return to their own job or other gainful occupation; and - (ii) is recommended by HBT or another Rehabilitation Service provider and approved as a Rehabilitation Plan, then,

-The Rehabilitation Plan will be jointly determined by the employee (and, if the employee chooses, his/her union) and HBT or another Rehabilitation Service provider.
+The Rehabilitation Plan will be jointly determined by the employee (and, if the employee chooses, their union) and HBT or another Rehabilitation Service provider.
 In considering whether or not a rehabilitation plan is appropriate, such factors as the expected duration of disability, and the level of activity required to facilitate the earliest return to a gainful occupation will be considered along with all other relevant criteria.
 A rehabilitation plan may include training.
 Once the Rehabilitation Plan has been determined, the employee and the HBT or another Rehabilitation Service provider will jointly sign the Terms of the Rehabilitation Plan which will, thereby, become the Approved Rehabilitation Plan and the employee's entitlement to benefits under the LTD Plan shall continue until the successful completion of the Approved Rehabilitation Plan, provided the eligible employee is willing to participate and cooperate in the Approved Rehabilitation Plan.
 In addition, the employee may be eligible for any, or all, of the Rehabilitation Benefit Incentive Provisions.

-- (4) Rehabilitation Review Committee - (i) In the event that the eligible employee does not agree: - A. with the recommended Rehabilitation Plan, or
+- (4) Rehabilitation Review Committee - (i) In the event that the eligible employee does not agree: - A. with the recommended Rehabilitation Plan, or - B. that they are medically able to participate and cooperate in the Rehabilitation Plan as defined in the Terms of the Rehabilitation Plan, then, to ensure benefit entitlement under the LTD Plan, the employee must either: - (1) be able to demonstrate reasonable grounds for being unable to participate and cooperate in a rehabilitation plan; or - (2) appeal the dispute to the Rehabilitation Review Committee for a resolution.

-(b)

-(1) be able to demonstrate reasonable grounds for being unable to participate and cooperate in a rehabilitation plan; or

-(2) appeal the dispute to the Rehabilitation Review Committee for a resolution.